Nuihc88/SVPlite/README.md

 * Animation-Presets: Are for content that consists primarily of flat 2D Animation.
 * Mixed-Presets: Are for content that combines Live-action, Animation, CGI, VFX, 3D, etc.
 * Live-Presets: Are for content that consists primarily of Live-action footage.
-* Heavy-Presets: Are for general use with decent hardware and older file formats.
+* Heavy-Presets: Are for general use with recent hardware and least demanding file formats.
 * Medium-Presets: Are for general use with older hardware and more modern file formats.
 * Light-Presets: Are for general use with ancient hardware and most demanding of file formats.
 * UltraLight-Presets: Are recommended only for rare edge-cases where nothing else works reliably.